RosboneMako/MakoMeatHead/README.md

 In this app we have a dereferenced slider being used.
 If the slider is normal you would just do MySlider.setLookAndFeel(&myLookAndFeel).
 Assuming your Slider control is named MySlider.

 DRAWING A KNOB USING PATHS
 Our Slider control will use the PATH method of drawing a shape.
-This shape can be draw or filled in.
+This shape can be drawn or filled in.
+All of this code resides on OUR new Slider class of course.

 Step one is to define the PATH:
 ```C++
 float Kpts[32];
 juce::Path pathKnob;